-I’m back, as promised, with more information about my new love-Discbound Notebooks!
+I'm back, as promised, with more information about my love of Discbound Notebooks!
 I was totally in the dark about them until a blogging friend happened to mention them.
-So I thought I’d share this information with you in case you have a serious office supply addiction like I do!
+So I thought I'd share this information with you in case you have a serious office supply addiction like I do!

 Although I'm using mine as a blog planner, discbound notebooks can be used for so much more because they are customizable.
 Home management notebooks, recipe books, sketch books, project books, units of study notebooks, printed ebooks, and of course, yearly planners are some of their possible uses.

 Why are they called discbound notebooks?

 They are called this because the paper inside is hole punched in a unique way that fits around discs that keep the notebook together.
 The discs come in different sizes so that you can create the size of notebook that you need.
 Because the paper is punched in this special way, you can easily add, remove, or reposition the pages inside without opening up rings as in a traditional 3-ring binder.

 The ARC customizable notebook system is a Staples product, and they also carry the Martha Stewart line of discbound notebooks as well.
 You can find these products at your local Staples store, the Staples website, or on Amazon.

 Although I haven't used anything other than the Staples brand, I understand that Happy Planners, the TUL system by Office Depot, and the Levenger system are all discbound systems with some products that are interchangeable with the Staples products.